Anthony Griffith (footballer)

 Impressing at non-League Glasshoughton Welfare, he turned professional with Doncaster Rovers in 2005.
-Used sparingly in 2005–06, he was loaned out to Oxford United in March 2006, though did not make it onto the pitch.
-In 2006–07 he was loaned out to Darlington and Stafford Rangers, before he spent the 2007–08 campaign on loan at Halifax Town.
-In April 2008 he signed with Port Vale, and became a first team regular in 2008–09.
-He remained a key first team figure in 2009–10 and 2010–11, and was voted the club's Player of the Year in 2010.
-He continued to impress for the "Valiants", and earned a move up a division to Leyton Orient in May 2012.
-He returned to Port Vale on loan in March 2013, and helped the club to secure promotion out of League Two in 2012–13, before re-joining on a permanent basis in the summer.
-He signed with Shrewsbury Town in August 2014, before moving on to Carlisle United in January 2015.
-Six months later he signed for Altrincham before retiring in September 2015 due to a hip injury.
+Used sparingly in 2005–06, he was loaned out to Oxford United in March 2006, though he did not make it onto the pitch.
+In 2006–07, he was loaned out to Darlington and Stafford Rangers before he spent the 2007–08 campaign on loan at Halifax Town.
+In April 2008, he signed with Port Vale and became a first-team regular in 2008–09.
+He remained a key first-team figure in 2009–10 and 2010–11 and was voted the club's Player of the Year in 2010.
+He continued to impress for the "Valiants" and earned a move up a division to Leyton Orient in May 2012.
+He returned to Port Vale on loan in March 2013 and helped the club to secure promotion out of League Two in 2012–13 before re-joining permanently in the summer.
+He signed with Shrewsbury Town in August 2014 before moving on to Carlisle United in January 2015.
+Six months later, he signed for Altrincham before retiring in September 2015 due to a hip injury.
 He came out of retirement to sign for Glossop North End in September 2016.
-In 2017 he played for Trafford, Colwyn Bay, and Congleton Town.
+In 2017, he played for Trafford, Colwyn Bay, and Congleton Town.

 He served as Congleton Town's joint-manager from November 2019 to April 2020.
-He began coaching at Port Vale in October 2020.
+He began coaching at Port Vale in October 2020 and joined Congleton Town as a coach three years later.

 Club career

-As a youth, Griffith played for Stile Common, alongside Cameron Jerome, Fraizer Campbell, and Reuben Noble-Lazarus; who all went on to enjoy careers as professional players.
+As a youth, Griffith played for Stile Common alongside Cameron Jerome, Fraizer Campbell, and Reuben Noble-Lazarus, who all went on to enjoy careers as professional players.
 Griffith and Jerome also played for Yorkshire Counties.
 Griffith went on to play for Glasshoughton Welfare, where he would win the Castleford FA Challenge Cup with the under-19 team.

 Doncaster Rovers

 Griffith signed with Doncaster Rovers in 2005.
-However, he never made it as a regular first team player at "Donny" and was instead loaned out to four lower league clubs over two years.
+However, he never made it as a regular first-team player at "Donny" and was instead loaned out to four lower league clubs over two years.
 On 21 March 2006, he joined Oxford United on a month-long loan.
 However, he never made it onto the pitch for the League Two side.

-On 23 November 2007 he joined Darlington, again of League Two, on another one-month spell.
+On 23 November 2007, he joined Darlington, again of League Two, on another one month.
 He made four appearances for the club.
 He then spent three months with Conference club Stafford Rangers from 26 January 2007, making a total of twenty appearances.
-Despite only featuring in the first two rounds of the competition, he received a League Trophy winners medal after Doncaster won the 2007 final.
+Despite only featuring in the first two rounds of the competition, he received a Football League Trophy winners medal after Doncaster won the 2007 final.
 He then spent the entire 2007–08 season on loan at Halifax Town.
 He made close to forty appearances before returning to Doncaster, where he was subsequently released.
-Speaking after Griffith was sent off for the third time during his loan spell, Halifax manager Chris Wilder said that: "we were looking to take him permanently but I won't be now".
+Speaking after Griffith was sent off for the third time during his loan spell, Halifax manager Chris Wilder said: "We were looking to take him permanently but I won't be now".